 How do I clean my pavers?

 When properly installed, pavers require very little maintenance, but eliminating many reasons why pavers need to be cleaned is important.
-This should include preventing weed growth which is topical, by pulling weeds or using polymeric joint sand.
-Eliminating sources that stain pavers such as leaking oil from vehicles, sprinklers hitting area which can cause efflorescence, food stains, and organic staining from trees and landscaping.
+This should include preventing weed growth which is topical, by pulling weeds.
+Eliminating sources that stain pavers such as leaking oil from vehicles, sprinklers hitting the area which can cause efflorescence, food stains, and organic staining from trees and landscaping.
 There are several cleaners on the market that can address each of these particular issues.
-Contact a Calstone sales representative for specific suggestions on condition of your pavers.
+Contact a Calstone sales representative for specific suggestions on the condition of your pavers.

-For additional information, here is the link to the ICPI Tech Spec on cleaning pavers: Tech Spec #2 (Construction of Interlocking Concrete Pavements).
+For additional information, here is the link to the ICPI Tech Spec on cleaning pavers: Tech Spec #5 (Cleaning, Sealing and Joint Sand Stabilization of Interlocking Concrete Pavement).
 Click Here

 Can I lay pavers over my existing asphalt or concrete?